How Long Does It Take to Get a Settlement Check after an Accident?

 If a bank is closed — such as during the weekend or on a Federal Holiday — your money can’t be deposited until the bank reopens.

 It’s also worth noting that it can take longer to process if you’ve agreed to a large settlement.
-Banks will sometimes put larger sums on hold to verify it’s a legitimate payment.
+Banks sometimes put larger sums on hold to verify it’s a legitimate payment.
 Banks can legally hold money for a “reasonable amount of time,” but what constitutes “reasonable” varies by bank.
-If your money is held, you can expect it to be released after no more than seven business days.
+If your money is held, you can expect it to be released after no longer than seven business days.

 Insurance Company Delays